monoscope-tech/apitoolkit-landing/blog/how-to-prevent-sending-sensitive-data-to-apitoolkit-during-integration/index.md

 Yes, clients can effectively test and verify the redaction of sensitive data.
 When fields are redacted, they appear as "[CLIENT_REDACTED]" in the log explorer.

 ## Conclusion
-By implementing these techniques, you gain peace of mind knowing your sensitive data is shielded within APIToolkit's captured traffic.
+By implementing these techniques, you gain peace of mind knowing your sensitive data is shielded within monoscope's captured traffic.
 Remember, API security is an ongoing journey.
 Stay informed, utilize these tools effectively, and prioritize data protection for a secure and trustworthy API ecosystem.